Find Affordable College Courses

 Evanston, IL

 Our 2023 rankings named Northwestern University the best school in Illinois for visual and performing arts students working on their bachelor’s degree.
-Located in the small city of Evanston, Northwestern is a private not-for-profit college with a fairly large student population.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 Read More…